jaavedd9/oci-container-instances/README.md

 Before Starting you need to create a Secret in Oracle OCI Vault for being able to connect to the OCI Registry where your docker images for Container Instances are stored.

 1) Create the secret.
 It is a JSON String like below :

-{
+ - optional when policy gives the dyanamic group of CI access to fetch {
 "username": "charles-foster-kane",
 "password": "rosebud"
 }

 2) Create a Dynamic Group for Container Instance in your compratment